-Besides his work as a conductor, Magnus Larsson is also a composer, as well as assistant organist in Frederiks Church (The Marble Church) in Copenhagen.
+In addition to his work as a conductor, Magnus Larsson is also an organist and composer and holds the position as 2nd organist at Holmen’s Church in Copenhagen.

 “The musical study of the choir and ensemble scenes must have been diligent, everything sits exactly, and there is surplus to fold out with crooked smiles and rollicking charm”